 In his letter Laudato si’ Pope Francis calls upon Mary to visit us today as we struggle to care for the earth we have neglected.
-I like this image of Mary, holding in one hand Planet Earth and in the other her Son, Jesus Christ, who holds the Book of his life-giving Wisdom.
+I like this image of Mary, holding her Son, which we have in our Mary Garden.
+Creation seems to raise its voice in praise.
+Her Son, Jesus Christ, offers us life-giving Wisdom.
 “We can ask her to enable us to look at this world with eyes of wisdom,” the pope says.
 May she hold in her hand our wounded world.

 Wonderful reflection Fr Victor.
 We pray that Mary will always be appreciated for all her prayers for us.
 I believe she is ever present with us on our journey.
 God Bless, Father